Marriage à la façon du pays

-The presence of women in the "factories" (i.e., trading posts) of what is now Canada had been banned by the Hudson's Bay Company as early as 1683.
-Intermarriage was common from the start of the fur trade, and by 1739 the Company overturned its ban.
-The practice was both a social and a political institution, securing trade relations between Europeans and Aboriginals, just as intermarriage between tribes was a political instrument of the Aboriginals themselves.
+The presence of women in the factories (i.e. trading posts) of what is now Canada had been banned by the Hudson's Bay Company as early as 1683.
+Intermarriage was common from the start of the fur trade and by 1739 the company overturned its ban.
+The practice was both a social and a political institution, securing trade relations between Europeans and aboriginals, just as intermarriage between tribes was a political instrument of the aboriginals themselves.

 Women played several important roles in the Canadian fur trade.
-Indigenous women assisted with the survival of the fur traders that overwintered in North America and eventually became responsible for their care.
-Europeans knew nothing of the vegetation, wildlife, and seasonal rhythms of North America, so they relied heavily on the Indigenous people for their survival.
-Indigenous women connected the two cultures by being intermediaries.
-Initially, Indigenous women were encouraged to marry the fur traders as a way of securing economic resources.
-These marriages came with the expectation that they would secure trade between the woman's relations and the trader, and in times of need, would provide mutual aid.
-It was also the hope of the woman's family that the trader's generosity would increase after the marriage.
-The marriages between these two groups led to the creation of the Métis people, who are considered the offspring of the fur trade.
-For the fur traders, Indigenous women provided intimacy and companionship, as well as playing an economic role in the relationship by producing pemmican and suitable winter clothing for the trader's survival.
+Indigenous women assisted with the survival and care of the fur traders who overwintered in North America.
+Europeans were less experienced with the vegetation, wildlife, and seasonal rhythms of North America, so they often relied heavily on the indigenous people for their survival.
+These marriages often came with the expectation that they would secure trade between the woman's relations and the trader and in times of need, would provide mutual aid.
+Sometimes, it may also have been the hope of the woman's family that the trader's generosity would increase after the marriage.
+The marriages between these two groups led to the creation of people referred to as Métis.
+One writer referred to them as the offspring of the fur trade.
+For the fur traders, indigenous women provided intimacy and companionship, as well as playing an economic role in the relationship by producing foods, including pemmican, and suitable winter clothing for the trader's survival.